8 Fun Things To Do In Aberdeen In 2023

 Table of Contents

-Known as the ‘Granite City’ because of its many grey-stone buildings, Aberdeen welcomes many people studying and working from all over the world.
+Known as the ‘Granite City’ due to its many grey-stone buildings, Aberdeen is home to many students from all over the world.

 Erected in 1597, Slains Castle is a must-see if you fancy a scenic walk, there are some stunning coastal views on offer from the cliff walk to The Bullars of Buchan.

-here are some great photo opportunities here, but be careful, as there are quite a few trip hazards.
+This place offers some great photo opportunities, but be careful, as there are quite a few trip hazards.

 Just a 35-minute drive up from the A90 from Aberdeen, the ruins are completely free to explore.